Aldie, Virginia: Arts and culture

 The town hosts two annual festivals: in May the Treasures on the Turnpike, and in October the Harvest Festival.

 Landmarks and other points of interest

 Aldie has three sites listed on the National Register of Historic Places.
 This includes the Aldie Mill Historic District, which includes the Aldie Mill and other historical buildings, the Loudoun Agricultural and Mechanical Institute, and the Mount Zion Old School Baptist Church.

 Gilbert's Corner Regional Park is also located in Aldie next to Mount Zion Old School Baptist Church and offers trails and a picturesque view of the Bull Run Mountains and Blue Ridge Mountains.

 Education

-The Aldie area is served by Aldie Elementary School, Arcola Elementary School, Buffalo Trail Elementary, Goshen Post Elementary School, Pinebrook Elementary School, Mercer Middle School, Willard Middle School, John Champe High School, and Lightridge High School.
+The Aldie area is served by Aldie Elementary School, Arcola Elementary School, Buffalo Trail Elementary, Goshen Post Elementary School, Pinebrook Elementary School, Hovatter Elementary School, Henrietta Lacks Elementary School, Mercer Middle School, Willard Middle School, John Champe High School, and Lightridge High School.

+Demographics

+Aldie first appeared as a census designated place in the 2020 U.S. census.